 And trust that all these words could change the world…

 Prior to finding hip-hop, Jason had a typical, yet limiting, middle-class Asian American childhood.
 Raised in a conservative Christian family by Chinese American parents in Delaware, Jason was reared for an Ivy League lifestyle.
 He went the Christian homeschool route, then to an excellent high school, and finally landed at Yale University.
 Despite living in a somewhat diverse community, the majority of his friends were white American and on the same Ivy League trajectory as him.
-One of the few things that differentiated Jason was his Asian American identity, even though he didn’t really understand what that meant at the time because of his disconnection from his Chinese roots.
+One of the few things that differentiated Jason was his Asian American identity, even though he didn’t really understand what that meant at the time because of his disconnection from his cultural roots.
 “I’m grateful for my education and my family are wonderful people,” Jason shares.
 But his life up to that point felt very conventional, or as Jason put it, “I had a certain limited range of experiences.”

 Chinese kid from Delaware,

 no combination of who I am is supposed to be here.